toan06/EZ/Omegle-support-JavaScript/README.md

-# This code supports Android users who spam or want to do something interesting #
+## This code supports Android users who spam or want to do something interesting ##
-> Demo